Hanzheng2021/Hanzheng2021.github.io/_pages/about.md

 Short Bios
 ------
-I am currently a PhD student at the University of British Columbia (UBC), under the supervision of [Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).
+I am currently a PhD student at the University of British Columbia (UBC), under the supervision of Prof.[Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).
 I obtained my M.S. degree and B.E. degree from Beihang University (BUAA) in 2021 and 2018, respectively.

 Publications
 ------